bartobri/no-more-secrets/README.md

     bool auto_decrypt;
 } NmsArgs;
 ```

-* `char *src`
+Assign values to the structure members as needed.

-  * Pointer to the string of characters on which to perform the effect.
+* `char *src` - Pointer to the string of characters on which to perform the effect.
-* `char *foreground_color`
-   * Pointer to a string containing the desired foreground color: white, yellow, black, magenta, blue, green, red.
+* `char *foreground_color` - Pointer to a string containing the desired foreground color: white, yellow, black, magenta, blue, green, red.
-* `char *return_opts`
-  * String pointer containing only the character options that the user must choose from once the src characters are revealed.
+* `char *return_opts` - String pointer containing only the character options that the user must choose from once the `src` characters are revealed.
 For example, if you are showing a menu with six options, this string might be "123456".
 The user will have to choose one of these characters before execution is handed back to the calling function.
 Note that the character selected is returned by `nms_exec()`;
-* `int input_cursor_x` and `int input_cursor_y`
-  * If your menu has a specific location that you'd like to place the cursor for user input, use these to set the x and y screen coordinates for the position.
+* `int input_cursor_x` and `int input_cursor_y` - If your menu has a specific location that you'd like to place the cursor for user input, use these to set the x and y screen coordinates for the position.
-* `bool show_cursor`
-  * Set to `true` if you want the cursor to be visible during the text decryption effect.
+* `bool show_cursor` - Set to `true` if you want the cursor to be visible during the text decryption effect.
 It is set to `false` by default.
-* `bool auto_decrypt`
-  * Set to `true` to automatically start the decryption effect, eliminating the need for the user to press a key to start it.
+* `bool auto_decrypt` - Set to `true` to automatically start the decryption effect, eliminating the need for the user to press a key to start it.

-Assign values to the structure members as needed.
-Then simply pass a pointer to the structure to the
+Once you set the structure members as desired, simply pass a pointer to the structure to the nms_exec() function:
-nms_exec() function:

 ```
 nms_exec(&args);
 ```

 Note that nms_exec() prompts the user to press a key to start the "decrypting text" effect, and again
 once the text has been fully revealed.
 The key that is pressed at the second prompt is returned to the
 calling function so that it can be used as input after displaying a menu.